Search

 Shorten exposure window

-When an employee’s credentials appear in a newly-ingested data breach, you can act quickly to validate their identity and reset their password before it's used to cause harm.
+When an employee’s credentials appear in a newly-ingested breach, malware log, or in a phished dataset, you can act quickly to validate their identity and reset their password before it's used to cause harm.

 Continous credential monitoring